Here I am going to discuss 19 tricks to tweak Windows 7 into the interface that works best for you.

 When you open Windows Explorer, it always opens to the Libraries folder showing you the default libraries.
 That is absolutely perfect if you are using Microsoft’s default file organization, which designates Libraries as the overall container of your folders.
 But if you don’t want Windows Explorer to open your Libraries you can make Windows Explorer to open different folder of your choice.
 Here is how:

-1. Right click Windows Explorer icon Picture of Windows Explorer icon in the taskbar and then right click Windows explorer icon from the list as shown below:
+1. Right click Windows Explorer icon in the taskbar and then right click Windows explorer icon from the list as shown below:

 2. Choose properties from the list and move to target field as shown below: